GCHQ: UK Must “Understand the Threats” of Chinese Technology

 A string of UK companies, including Vodafone, EE and Three have worked closely with Huawei on 5G projects.
 A government report due later this year will decide whether or not UK firms will be allowed to use Huawei equipment.

-Concerns over spying are o’t restricted to the UK, however, with the US and other EU nations all heeding warnings over Huawei equipment.
+Concerns over spying are not restricted to the UK, however, with the US and other EU nations all heeding warnings over Huawei equipment.

 “We have to understand the opportunities and threats from China’s technological offer – understand the global nature of supply chains and service provision, irrespective of the flag of the supplier,” Fleming said.